RocketChat/Apps.RC.AI.Programmer/README.md

 <h2 align="center">💡 Usage 💡</h2>

-<p style="font-size: 1em;"><em>Open Main Modal for Quick Access to Different Features</em></p>
+<p style="font-size: 1em;"><em>Open Main Contextual Bar for Quick Access to Various Features</em></p>

-<p>To open the main modal and access various features, use the command: <code>/ai-programmer</code>.</p>
+<p>To open the main contextual bar and access various features, use the command: <code>/ai-programmer</code>.</p>

-### Main Modal Features:
+### Main Contextual Bar:

 - Set up user configuration options for the different Programming Languages and LLMs.
+- After setting up valid user configurations, users can progress to generate code pieces.
+- For the code generation result, users will be provided with several action choices.

+### Action Choices & Modal Features:

-- Generate code pieces by typing in the requirements and expected features of code.
+- Generate new code pieces by typing in the requirements and expected features of code.
 - Ask for code refinement if not satified with the current code result by typing in refinement requirements.
-- Share generated code content into RC channel.
+- Share generated code content into the current RC channel to make the content viewable by other users.
 - Share generated code content to GitHub repository by setting up correct OAuth2 token, repository name, file path, branch, etc.
 - Edit content before sharing to any external resources to verify the correctness.